ember-learn/ember-blog/source/2019-12-05-countdown-to-the-new-year-ember-concurrency.md

 ### What It Does

-The `ember-concurrency` addon "makes it easy to write concise, robust, and beautiful asynchronous code."
+The `ember-concurrency` addon helps you "write concise, robust, and beautiful asynchronous code."
 For example, think about what should happen if a user rapidly clicks a "submit" button.
 With this addon, there's a nice way to prevent 30 form submissions.
 Or, what if an API request takes a long time, and you want to be able to cancel it?
 Promises won't help you, but `ember-concurrency` tasks will.

 ### Why I Like It